Genomic island: Examples

-In bacteria, many type 3 secretion systems and type 4 secretion systems are located on regions of DNA called genomic islands.
+In bacteria, many type III and type IV secretion systems are located on genomic islands.
 These "islands" are characterised by their large size(>10 Kb), their frequent association with tRNA-encoding genes and a different G+C content compared with the rest of the genome.
 Many genomic islands are flanked by repeat structures and carry fragments of other mobile elements such as phages and plasmids.
-Some genomic islands, including those adjacent to integrative and conjugative elements (ICE), can excise themselves spontaneously from the chromosome and can be transferred to other suitable recipients.
+Some genomic islands, including those adjacent to integrative and conjugative elements (ICEs), can excise themselves spontaneously from the chromosome and can be transferred to other suitable recipients.
 While excision is dependent on the ICE machinery present, integration is attributed to integrases present on the genomic islands.